CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITY POLICY

 School Request for an Education Health and Care Plans (from September 2014)

-A request will be made by the school to the LEA if the child has demonstrated significant cause for concern.
-The LEA will be given information about the child’s progress over time, and will also receive documentation in relation to the child’s special educational needs and any other action taken to deal with those needs, including any resources or special arrangements put in place.
+A request will be made by the school to the LA if the child has demonstrated significant cause for concern.
+The LA will be given information about the child’s progress over time, and will also receive documentation in relation to the child’s special educational needs and any other action taken to deal with those needs, including any resources or special arrangements put in place.

 The evidence will include: